 |Holidays and Gifts|

-If this discretionary spending worksheet is the only budget you're using, you should now have a pretty good idea of where you're spending your extra money once you complete this exercise.
+Even if this discretionary spending worksheet is the only budget you're using, you will probably have a pretty good idea of where you're spending your extra money once you complete this exercise.
 Use this list to generate ideas about where to make cuts in your budget if necessary.

 Use this along with the worksheet for income and necessary expenses so you can create a complete budget.